Written by: Kushal Dev | Co-founder, Customer Guru

 • American Express advanced 22%.

 Rob Markey says, “Companies who master the Promoter Flywheel consistently create the right conditions in which their employees have the authority and accountability for creating more promoters among their customers.
-These companies stimulate “micro-innovations” in which employees experiment with new approaches to creating promoters.
+These companies stimulate “micro-innovation” in which employees experiment with new approaches to creating promoters.
 Employees can engage in these micro-innovations because they have clarity about the objectives (creating more promoters) and guidelines within which they can operate (company values, regulatory requirements, etc.).
 Clarity about the objective fuels their imaginations.
 Clarity about the guidelines and values frees their creativity from close supervision and the constraints of creativity-killing approval processes.”

 Overall, if a company can keep employees happy, then costs and productivity improve.
 Happy employees stick around so it reduces recruitment and training costs.
 After all, nothing gives more positive energy and motivation than knowing that in your endeavour to create a great customer experience, you have impacted someone’s life positively and created a Fan for the company.